 - Unexplained health issues: you may find that your loved one complains about imaginary illnesses – whether consciously or subconsciously – as a way of getting extra attention.

 - Befriending unlikely people: one of the ways that unscrupulous scammers worm their way into older people’s lives is to make themselves indispensable for such things as DIY jobs around the home or even helping people to remember to take their medication.
 If a loved one has started to spend time with someone you feel may be untrustworthy, try to speak to them about it.
 We provide a wealth of information about scams and older people, including phone, postal and doorstep scams.

-Loneliness can make people feel miserable, but in some cases it can also lead to serious problems such as alcoholism, ...
+Loneliness can make you miserable, and it can even lead to serious problems, such as depression or alcoholism.

 Find out more about how to stay active and healthy in older age, with advice on doing gentle home exercise.